ros2/ros2_documentation/source/Concepts/About-Different-Middleware-Vendors.rst

 For many cases you will find that nodes using different RMW implementations are able to communicate, however this is not true under all circumstances.
 Here is a list of inter-vendor communication configurations that are not supported:

-- Fast-DDS <-> Connext
+- Fast DDS <-> Connext
    - does not support communication over pub/sub
-   - ``WString`` published by Fast-DDS can't be received correctly by Connext on macOS
+   - ``WString`` published by Fast DDS can't be received correctly by Connext on macOS
 - OpenSplice <-> OpenSplice
    - does not support ``WString``
    - ``WString`` is mapped to ``String`` which has a different wire representation